 From the date your duties start, your company will put certain members of staff (known as ‘eligible jobholders’) into a suitable workplace pension scheme and start making contributions to their pension pots.

 If you’re a new employer soon to employ staff for the first time…

 If you’re employing staff for the first time, you’ll need to start meeting your auto-enrolment duties straight away – from the first day your first member of staff starts working for you.

 So as soon as you know you want to hire your first employee, you should start preparing for this to work out what you’ll need to do.

 If you set up your PAYE scheme on or before 30 September 2017, you’ll have a ‘staging date’.
 This is when you need to start meeting your auto-enrolment duties.

 You can check your staging date on The Pensions Regulator’s website.
 Just enter your PAYE reference.

 Find out my company’s staging date

-Download our automatic enrolment guide, which includes details of who needs to be enrolled: Quick guide: Are automatic enrolment pensions alien to you?
+Download our automatic enrolment guide, which includes details of who needs to be enrolled: Quick guide: Launching a workplace pension?